leekelleher/umbraco-contentment/.github/IDEAS.md

 - Text Input - Change Font-Size within Input Field Based on Length (similar to Facebook's post experience, after 85 chars)
   - https://web-design-weekly.com/snippets/change-font-size-within-input-field-based-on-length/

+- Nested Content - Reimagined.
+Reach for its heart, imagine a new landscape, another atmosphere, and see how it goes.

 -